Esri/arcgis-rest-js/docs/src/guides/embedded-apps.md

 ## 1 Host App uses oAuth

-The application acting as the host, should use oAuth to autentication the user, and *before* rendering the iframe with the embedded application it must call `session.enablePostMessageAuth(validOrigins)`.
+The application acting as the host, should use oAuth to authenticate the user, and *before* rendering the iframe with the embedded application it must call `session.enablePostMessageAuth(validOrigins)`.
 This sets up an event handler that will process the requests from the embedded applications.

 The `validOrigins` argument is an array of "orgins" your app expects to get auth requests from. **NOTE** This should be a constrained list of just the domains this particular application will actually be embedding.